Highspire, Pennsylvania

 Highspire is a borough in Dauphin County, Pennsylvania, United States.
-The population was 2,736 at the 2020 census, an increase over the figure of 2,399 tabulated in 2010.
+The population was 2,741 at the 2020 census, an increase over the figure of 2,399 tabulated in 2010.
 It is part of the Harrisburg–Carlisle Metropolitan Statistical Area.

 History

-It is debated as to whether the town was named for the high spire of the church that could be seen from the Susquehanna River, or for the town in Bavaria where the original settlers and founders of the town were from.
-Either way, the town has a rich history of logging, the Pennsylvania canal system, candy, potato chips, whiskey, and hard working folks.
-It is a quaint little town nestled in between the towns of Steelton (home of the steel mill) and Middletown (where Harrisburg International Airport is located).
+In 1814, the town was laid out by two Germans named Barnes and Doughterman who emigrated from a small village named Spire in Bavaria.
+It is debated as to whether the town was named for the high spire of the church that could be seen from the Susquehanna River, or for the village of Spire.
+The town's location along the Pennsylvania Canal system and Susquehanna River made it a prime location for a variety of industries including logging, candy and potato chip factories, whiskey distilling, boat building, knitting and milling.

 The Highspire High School was added to the National Register of Historic Places in 1990.

 Geography

-Highspire is located in southern Dauphin County at 40°12′27″N 76°47′5″W (40.207622, -76.784698), on the northeast bank of the Susquehanna River.
+Highspire is located in southern Dauphin County at 40°12′27″N 76°47′5″W (40.207622, -76.784698), on the northeast bank of the Susquehanna River between the towns of Steelton and Middletown.
 Interstate 76, the Pennsylvania Turnpike, curves around the west and north sides of the borough, with indirect access from Exit 247 (Interstate 283).
 Pennsylvania Route 230 (Second Street) is the main road through the borough, leading northwest 7 mi through Steelton to Harrisburg and southeast 3 mi to Middletown and 11 mi to Elizabethtown.

 According to the United States Census Bureau, the borough has a total area of 1.92 km2, of which 1.86 km2 is land and 0.06 km2, or 2.96%, is water.